 The following structure is unique to the Council and is influenced by its risk management maturity, resource capacities, skills sets, internal operations and existing operating structures.
 The Council's risk management framework aligns to existing structures and reporting lines.
 Full details of risk management roles and responsibilities can be found in Annex 3.

-Cabinet:

-Understands the key risks facing the Authority, determines the level of risk and ensures risk management (RM) is delivered to mitigate risks

-Lead Members:

-Have responsibility for understanding the risks facing their areas of accountability and how these risks are being managed.

-Transformation Member Board in managing Portfolio Level risk

-Chief Officers:

-Manage the level of risk the Authority is prepared to accept.

-Establish a control environment in which risk can be effectively identified, assessed and managed

-Ensure progress against mitigating actions / controls for risks on the corporate risk register.

-Role of Transformation Delivery Board in managing Portfolio Level

-Role of Crisis Management Group during pandemic response

-Corporate Corporate Governance Committee (CGC) Corporate Risk Management Group (CRMG)

-CGC:

-Ensures that an adequate risk management framework (RMF) and associated control environment is always in place

-Monitor's the arrangements for the identification and management of strategic and operational risks.

-CRMG:
+Corporate Departmental Assurance Services CGC: DMT: Risk Management function DMT: Ensures the RMF is implemented in line with the Council's Risk Management Strategy, and guidance Takes full ownership of risks within their departmental risk register.
+Agree risk mitigation actions, assign defined timescales and responsibilities - including any departmental risks that are also in the Corporate Risk Register (CRR) Service Managers: Take ownership of all risks that fall within their remit Provide assurance to DMT's that these risks are being managed effectively.
+Programme / Partnerships: Providing assurance that risks and their implications are managed effectively and escalated if appropriate.
+Risk Champions: Ensure consistent application of the RMF within their dept. Provide support and challenge to DMT and Service Mgrs.
+Staff: Responsibility for gaining an understanding of risks facing their area of accountability Risk Management function Review and challenge risk actions Provide assurance that the flow of risk information throughout the Authority is working effectively.
+Collates and co-ordinates, RM updates for reporting to Chief Officers and CGG Arranges the review of RM maturity Internal Audit function: Review and challenge the effectiveness of the RMF including controls in order to form an independent opinion.
+Governance function: Review and provide assurance within the Annual Governance Statement that the Authority's Risk Management Policy, Strategy, Guidance and Toolkit are being implemented at all levels The Head of Internal Audit & Assurance Services (HoIAS) is responsible for the administration and development of, and reporting on, the Council's RMF.
+The Public Sector Internal Audit Standards Risk Champions: • Ensure consistent application of the RMF within their dept. Provide support and challenge to DMT and Service Mgrs.
+Staff: • Responsibility for gaining an understanding of risks facing Toolkit are being implemented at all levels The Head of Internal Audit & Assurance Services (HoIAS) is responsible for the administration and development of, and reporting on, the Council's RMF.
+The Public Ensures that an adequate risk management framework (RMF) and associated control environment is always in place Monitor's the arrangements for the identification and management of strategic and operational risks.
+CRMG: Provides assurance that the RMF and its processes are effective.
+Helps to deliver a Ensures that an adequate risk management framework (RMF) and associated control environment is always in place Monitor's the arrangements for the identification and management of strategic and operational risks.
 Provides assurance that the RMF and its processes are effective.

-Helps to deliver a consistent approach

-DMT Service Managers Programme / Project / Partnership Boards Risk Champions

-DMT:

-Ensure the RMF is implemented in line with the Councils Risk Management Strategy, and guidance

-Takes full ownership of risks within their departmental risk register.
-Agree risk mitigation actions, assign defined timescales and responsibilities - including any departmental risks that are also in the Corporate Risk Register (CRR)
+Helps to deliver a consistent approach Take ownership of risks within their departmental risk register.
+Agree risk mitigation actions, assign defined timescales and responsibilities - including any departmental risks that are also in the Corporate Risk Register (CRR) Service Managers: Take ownership of all risks that fall within their remit Provide assurance to DMT's that these risks are being managed effectively.
+Programme / Partnerships: Providing assurance that risks and their implications are managed effectively and escalated if appropriate.
+Risk Champions: Ensure consistent application of the RMF within their dept. Provide support and challenge to DMT and Service Mgrs.
+Staff: Responsibility for gaining an understanding of risks facing their area of accountability and how they are being managed.
+Report promptly perceived failures in existing control measures that could

-Service Managers:

-Take ownership of all risks (including recovery risks) that fall within their remit

-Provide assurance to DMT's that these risks are being managed effectively.

-Programme / Partnerships:

-Providing assurance that risks and their implications are managed effectively and escalated if appropriate.

-Risk Champions:

-Ensure consistent application of the RMF within their dept. Provide support and challenge to DMT and Service Mgrs.

-Staff:

-Responsibility for gaining an understanding of risks facing their area of accountability and how they are being managed.

-Report promptly perceived failures in existing control measures that could increase risk

-Risk Management function

-Assurance Services

-Review and challenge risk actions Provide assurance that the flow of risk information throughout the Authority is working effectively.

-Collates and co-ordinates, RM updates for reporting to Chief Officers and CGG

-Arranges the review of RM maturity

-Internal Audit function:

-Review and challenge the effectiveness of the RMF including controls in order to form an independent opinion.

-Governance function:

-Review and provide assurance within the Annual Governance Statement that the Authority's Risk Management Policy, Strategy, Guidance and Toolkit are being implemented at all levels

-The Head of Internal Audit & Assurance Services (HoIAS) is responsible for the administration and development of, and reporting on, the Council's RMF.
-The Public Sector Internal Audit Standards (PSIAS), require that this 'impairment' to independence and objectivity is recorded in the Internal Audit Charter (approved by CGC in November 2016) and (to avoid any conflict of interests) any audits of the RMF are overseen from a manager outside of the Service.